Multiple Network Embedding for Anomaly Detection in Time Series of Graphs

-The control chart presented in Fig.~\ref{fig:idealconchart1} provides intuition for the test statistic $y^{(t)}$ and motivation for applying Algorithm~\ref{alg:hypothesis testing} and Algorithm~\ref{alg:controlchart} in GraphAD and VertexAD.
-Fig.~\ref{fig:idealconchart1} plots $\|X^{(t-1)}-X^{(t)}\|$, $t=2,\dots,12$ from scenario $1$, with the central line (CL) being the average of $11$ of the $y^{(t)}$ and the dashed line (UCL) being the average plus three adjusted moving ranges.
-So, when $\hat{X}^{(t)} $ is sufficiently close to $X^{(t)}$, $y^{(t)}$ at an anomalous time point will lie out side of UCL, which motivates us to investigate Algorithm~\ref{alg:controlchart} in this scenario.
+The control chart presented in Figure~\ref{fig:idealconchart1} provides intuition for the test statistic $y^{(t)}$ and motivation for applying Algorithm~\ref{alg:controlchart} in GraphAD.
+Figure~\ref{fig:idealconchart1} plots $\|X^{(t-1)}-X^{(t)}\|$, $t=2,\dots,12$ from scenario $1$, with the central line (CL) being the average of $11$ of the $y^{(t)}$ and the dashed line (UCL) being the average plus three adjusted moving ranges.
+So, when $\widehat{X}^{(t)} $ is sufficiently close to $X^{(t)}$, $y^{(t)}$ at an anomalous time point will lie outside of UCL, which motivates us to investigate Algorithm~\ref{alg:controlchart} in this scenario.